arvidn/libtorrent/trunk/docs/manual.rst

 active after it was started, regardless of upload and download speed.
 This is so that newly started torrents are not considered inactive until they have a fair chance to start downloading.

+If ``rate_limit_ip_overhead`` is set to true, the estimated TCP/IP overhead is drained from the rate limiters, to avoid exceeding the limits with the total traffic

 pe_settings